sboesebeck/morphium/README.md

 the realistic ceiling for future server-side concurrency work — not 100K+, which no system reaches without batching._

+_**Does client-side batching help Morphium the way it helps Kafka?** Yes, when it's a genuine single-round-trip bulk insert — no annotation, no tuning: against MongoDB it roughly quadruples end-to-end throughput over unbatched `sendMessage()` (1128 vs. 291 msg/s, chunks of 100).
+The `@WriteBuffer` annotation, tried as the "just annotate it" shortcut, turned out to be the wrong tool — it predates Morphium Messaging and flushes on a polling housekeeping thread, which becomes a throughput *ceiling*, not a booster, once producers outrun the poll interval.
+Full numbers, and two real bugs this probe surfaced along the way (both already fixed on `develop`), in the ["Batch Send Throughput"](docs/v5-vs-v6-performance.md#batch-send-throughput-writebuffer-vs-client-side-bulk-insert) section._

 ## 🌱 PoppyDB — MongoDB-Compatible In-Memory Server

 <p align="center">